Home

 Thai long-tail boat, Phang Nga Bay

-The Indian Ocean is a whole new area for us.
-When we originally started this voyage, it was supposed to end (after about 2 years) in Australia, so Christopher and Amanda could finish high-school in a "normal" school.
-Now that we've decided to finish the circumnavigation, we realize that we need to expand the website again.
+Welcome to the Indian Ocean!
+When we started this voyage in 2001, it was supposed to end (after about 2 years) in Australia, so Christopher and Amanda could finish high-school in a "normal" school.
+Once we decided to carry on sailing, and possibly complete a circumnavigation, we were facing a whole new part of the world.

-The southern route made sense for several reasons.
+The southern route made sense for our family for several reasons.
 Jon's family hails from greater southern Africa and it's always appealing to travel where we have friends and/or family.
 Although the route around South Africa takes us well out of the tropics, it does allow us to stay many more months in the warm seas that we love so much, exploring rarely visited places such as the Maldives, Chagos Archipelago, Seychelles and Madagascar.
-Capetown, at 34°S, is actually much warmer than the Mediterranean - southern Spain's at 37°N and southern France is at 43°N. The southern route is less expensive in that many months can be spend in places where your can live off the sea or trade clothing for fish and fruits like we have done in the small islands of the South Pacific.
-The Mediterranean, with its marinas and upscale lifestyle is expensive.
-Finally, while neither route is completely safe, the northern route goes past some known pirate trouble-spots.
-The southern route is somewhat longer, but that just means that we have longer to explore the places we visit.
+And while this route would take us south and out of the tropics, the northern route, into the Mediterranean also leaves the tropics.
+Cape Town, at 34°S, is actually much warmer than the Mediterranean - southern Spain is at 37°N and southern France is at 43°N.

 Fishing boat off the coast of Flores, Indonesia